yeojustin/Supplement-Svcs/README.md

 | 2        | 📂 Right-click on arrow down on ‘dist’ to expand and right-click on ‘javadoc’ to expand. |
 | 3        | 🕵️‍♂️ Find ‘index.html,’ left-click on it and right-click ‘View’. |
 | 4        | 📖 Finally!
 Your javadocs will appear in an HTML browser |

-## Structure

-The project has a standard MVC structure with three main packages: controller, model, and view.
-Additionally, there's a module-info.java file, which contains the module information.

-### Classes and Packages

-**model Package**
-- AssociateCustomer: This class represents an associate customer within the system.
-- Customer: Base class representing a customer, with common attributes and methods for managing customers.
-- Supplement: This class deals with supplements, possibly including information like name, cost, etc.
-- Address: This class encapsulates the address details for customers or other entities.
-- PayingCustomer: This class represents a customer who pays for services or products, extending the functionality of the Customer class.
-- Magazine: This class handles magazine-related information, such as name, catalog, description, and supplements.

-**view Package**
-- CreateMode: This file likely contains code related to the creation mode of the application, possibly handling the user interface for creating new objects or entities.
-- EditMode: This file probably contains code related to the editing mode of the application, possibly handling the user interface for editing existing objects or entities.

-**controller Package**
-- MagazineClient: The MagazineClient class acts as the main controller for managing customers, magazines, supplements, and interactions within the application.
-It includes functionalities for adding, deleting, and displaying details of customers, magazines, and supplements.
-- EditControl: The EditControl class manages the relationships between magazines, customers, and supplements, handling the copying and synchronization of data related to these entities.
-It facilitates the display of various messages to customers based on subscriptions and interactions with magazines and supplements.

-**template Package**
-- There is a CustomerTemplate and SupplementTemplate abstract class that is used by the model classes.
-It provides flexibility in implementation and code reusability.